ucb-dataj/2018/md/week5.md

 These exercises are designed for you to practice writing code to **filter**, **sort**, **group**, and **summarize** data.

-- Filter the `ca_discipline` data to show licenses `Revoked` for doctors based in Los Angeles.

-- Filter the data to show licenses `Suspended` or `Revoked` for doctors in Los Angeles or San Diego.

-- Calculate the total number of licenses `Suspended` or `Revoked` for doctors based in California for each year.

-- Calculate the total number of licences for doctors based in states other than California that were revoked over the entire period from 2009 to 2017.

 - Find the doctor(s) based in California with the largest number of actions in the `ca_discipline` data.
-Hint: Make sure you include enough variables in the `group_by` function so that you can easily identify the doctors from the data that is returned.
-(Note: Many of these actions will be different stages of the same case.)
+Hint: Make sure you include enough variables in the `group_by` function so that you can easily identify the doctors from the data that is returned (think name, location etc).

 - Filter the `ca_opioids` data for providers who prescribed `PERCOCET` (this is a brand name, not a generic name) in 2015, and find who wrote the most prescriptions of the drug.

-- Calculate to the total days' supply of opioids prescribed by doctors in Berkeley in each year.
+- Calculate the total days' supply of opioids prescribed by doctors in Berkeley in each year.

 - Calculate the total number of prescriptions and total cost of the opioids given to seniors (aged 65 and older) in Oakland in 2015.

-- Make a data frame with one column, `generic_drug`, showing all the opioid drugs in the `ca_opioids` data (with no duplicates)
+- Make a data frame with one column, `generic_drug`, showing all the generic drugs in the `ca_opioids` data (with no duplicates)

-- This will reveal that our code from class examining prescriptions of fentanyl ignored some formulations of the drug.
-Rewrite the code to answer the question "which doctors wrote the most prescriptions for fentanyl in 2015?" to correct that problem.
+This will reveal that our code from class examining prescriptions of fentanyl ignored some formulations of the drug.
+Although this will not be assessed as part of the assignment, for practice with a more complex query, see if you can rewrite the code to answer the question "which doctors wrote the most prescriptions for fentanyl in 2015?" to correct that problem.

 File your R script via bCourses by **Weds Feb 21 at 8.00pm**.